bennyyclo/Cytofin/README.md

 -   **validation -** Optional.
-The name of the [bead-normalized](https://pubmed.ncbi.nlm.nih.gov/23512433/) .fcs file corresponding to each input file listed in the `filename` column (per the gold standard in CyTOF batch correction).
-Most users will ignore this column (because bead-normalized data will not be available), but it can be used to validate the results of the CytofIn batch normalization algorithms if bead-normalized data are available.
+The name of the [bead-normalized](https://pubmed.ncbi.nlm.nih.gov/23512433/) .fcs file corresponding to each input file listed in the `filename` column (per gold-standard batch normalization procedure in CyTOF batch correction).
+Most users will ignore this column because bead-normalized data will not be available, but it can be used to validate the results of the CytofIn batch normalization algorithms if bead-normalized data are available.

 Importantly, only the fields marked as “required” are needed for `cytofin_homogenize()` to work; “NA” can be recorded for any/all